LevinRoman/tabular-transfer-learning/README.md

 We believe in open-source community driven software development.
 Please open issues and pull requests with any questions or improvements you have.

 ## References
-* We borrow tabular network implementations from the [RTDL repo](https://github.com/Yura52/rtdl) and extensively leverage the RTDL repo in general
+* We borrow network implementations from the [RTDL repo](https://github.com/Yura52/rtdl) and extensively leverage the RTDL repo in general.
 * [Yeast demo data source](http://mulan.sourceforge.net/datasets-mlc.html)
 * [MetaMIMIC](https://github.com/ModelOriented/metaMIMIC)
 * [MIMIC-IV clinical database](https://physionet.org/content/mimiciv/1.0/)